FauzanWahyuM/Sistem-Peternakan-KP/TROUBLESHOOTING.md

    - Click the "Redeploy" button for the latest deployment
    - Or make a small change and push to your repository to trigger a new deployment

+### 2. CORS (Cross-Origin Resource Sharing) Issues

+**Issue**: The browser blocks requests due to CORS policy violations.

+**Solution**:
+We've added CORS handling to all API routes through middleware.
+This should resolve most CORS issues.
+However, if you're still experiencing problems:

+1. Ensure your frontend and API routes are on the same domain
+2. Check that you're not using different ports or subdomains
+3. Verify that the middleware is working correctly by checking the response headers in your browser's developer tools

 ### 2. MongoDB Connection Issues

 **Issue**: The application cannot connect to the MongoDB database.